Skip to content

 Reification

 While Rel supports hypergraphs of any dimension, graph traversal algorithms are optimized for binary graphs.
-Reification is a process by which hyperedges can be transformed into binary relationships.
+Reification is a process by which you can transform hyperedges into binary relationships.
 Reifying a hyperedge is a two-step process:

 1. Define a new reified entity using the key of the hyperedge relation (every node but the last, target node):